ansleybrown1337/lysimeter-analysis/README.md

     - note on weather dates:
         - check if the python code ASCE-PM data are on the correct dates; the 2022 budget from lane indicates that my data is off by a day.
 -->
+## Data Disclosure
+The data provided in this Repository is for example purposes only, and has been anonymized to prevent unintentional interpretation or use in other applications.
+Users are explicitly discouraged from interpreting, sharing, or using this data for applications other than illustrative or educational examples related to the Repository's described purposes.

 ## References
  - (2024) Thorp, K. R., DeJonge, K. C., Pokoski, T., Gulati, D., Kukal, M., Farag, F., Hashem, A., Erismann, G., Baumgartner, T., Holzkaemper, A., 2024.
 Version 1.3.0 - pyfao56: FAO-56 evapotranspiration in Python.
 SoftwareX.
 In review.